Capture of Wurst Farm: British preparations

 The British intended to overcome the German defence by making a shallower penetration, then fighting the principal battle against the German Eingreifdivisionen.
 New infantry formations were devised to counter the German irregular pillbox zones and the impossibility of maintaining lines and waves of infantry on ground full of flooded shell-craters.
 Waves were replaced by a thin line of skirmishers leading small columns.
 The rifle, rather than hand-grenades, was made the primary infantry weapon and Stokes mortar fire was added to creeping barrages.
 "Draw net" barrages, where field guns began a barrage 1500 yd behind the German front line then crept towards it, were fired several times before the attack began.
-More infantry was provided for the later stages of the advance, to defeat German counter-attacks after advancing no more than 1500 yd, before digging-in.
-When the Germans counter-attacked, they would find the British organised in depth, protected by artillery and aircraft, rather than the small and disorganised groups of British infantry encountered in earlier battles and suffer many casualties to little effect.
+More infantry was provided for the later stages of the advance to defeat German counter-attacks after advancing no more than 1500 yd, before digging-in.
+When the Germans counter-attacked, they would find the British organised in depth, protected by artillery and aircraft, rather than the small and disorganised groups of British infantry encountered in earlier battles and would suffer many casualties to little effect.

 Prelude

 Raids

 The Fifth Army made several minor attacks in September, most of which failed and the attacks were stopped, except for smaller local operations by divisions.
 On 1 September, the 58th (2/1st London) Division took Spot Farm and two battalions conducted raids on 8 September.
-A pillbox close to the British front line, which blocked the route to Wurst Farm, was damaged and a bunker in a fortified shell-hole was attacked and found to be connected to other shell-holes and a pillbox, before the raiders retired.
+A pillbox close to the British front line blocking the route to Wurst Farm, was damaged and a bunker in a fortified shell-hole was attacked and found to be connected to other shell-holes and a pillbox before the raiders retired.
 On 14 September, a battalion attacked Winnipeg and in the evening a German counter-attack took ground towards Springfield.